llsc12/SwitchRPC/README.md

 ## Nerd details

-Relies on tinfoil.io for game artworks.
+Relies on Nintendo's CDN for game artworks.
 Uses Discord Social SDK endpoints for auth and its scope allow pushing presence data.

 Written in Embedded Swift!